Forbidden Information: Complexity Tools.

-\paragraph {Reals: Information.} \cite {L74} extends $\I$ to reals as $\I(\a:\b) \edf\floor{\log\sum_{i,j} \m(i|\a)\m(j|\b)2^{\I(i:j)}}$.\\ (As always, we average in the linear scale and switch to the logarithmic scale for the final expression.)
+\paragraph {Reals: Information.} \cite {L74} extends $\I$ to reals as $\I(\a:\b)\edf\ceil{\log\ceil{\sum_{i,j}\m(i|\a)\m(j|\b)2^{\I(i:j)}}}$.\\ (As always, we average in the linear scale and switch to the logarithmic scale for the final expression.)

-For $\a,\b\in\N$, this equals our previous expression $\K(\a){+}\K(\b){-}\K(\a,\b){\pm}O(1)$ since both satisfy the above Independence Conservation Inequalities.
-In fact, the above extension of $\I$ to $\W$ is the smallest satisfying the independence conservation.
-(The largest is described below.)
+For $\a,\b\in\N$, this equals our previous expression $\eqa\K(\a){+}\K(\b){-}\K(\a,\b)$ since both satisfy the Independence Conservation Inequalities.
+In fact, this extension of $\I$ to $\W$ is the smallest satisfying the independence conservation.
+It suffices for the present paper and is used hereafter.